 Cancer and Palliative Care

 Cancer is a group of more than 100 different diseases that can begin almost anywhere in the body.
 It happens when normal cells in the body change and grow uncontrollably.
 These cells may form a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
+A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body, which is metastatic cancer).

 However, some cancers do not form solid tumors.
 These include leukemia, most types of lymphoma and myeloma (cancer of the plasma cells in the bone marrow, the spongy tissue inside of bones).

 Cancer Symptoms and Treatment—How Palliative Care Can Help

 Palliative care specialists treat the symptoms and stress of illnesses such as cancer.
 They work in close partnership with your oncologist (cancer doctor).
 Any person, of any age, with any type or stage of cancer can benefit from palliative care—and the earlier, the better.

 Palliative care is provided by a team.
 They understand that both the disease—and the treatments for it—can cause suffering.
 Cancer symptoms might include pain, nausea, vomiting, fatigue, anxiety, depression, constipation, diarrhea, confusion or shortness of breath.
 The palliative care team not only specializes in relieving the symptoms and stress of cancer, but they can also help with other situations, such as feeling overwhelmed by complicated medical information, or confusion and worry about making important treatment decisions.

 Palliative care specialists have both the time and the expertise to interpret the complex medical information you receive from your oncologist.
 They can help you understand what it all means−and what it all means for you.